MakeSchool-Tutorials/Tip-Calculator-Swift4/P4-Implementing-Subviews/content.md

 ![Input Card Styled](assets/input_card_styled.png)

 Bam!
-Our app matches our design (with exception of the rounded corners of course.)
+Our app matches our design (with exception of the rounded corners of course).

 > [info]
 Rounded corners (and shadows) make use of our view's layer property.
 We'll cover this later in this tutorial.